0Nikola0/ping-pong/README.md

-# ping-pong
-A ping pong game made with PyGame
+# A ping pong game made with PyGame